Skip to content

 N2O can generate Obsidian Canvas files that visualize database items as an interactive graph.

-Enable in Sync Configuration > Output & Templates > Generate Canvas (off by default).
+Enable in Settings > Sync > Databases > Canvas for Databases (off by default).

 The .canvas file is placed inside the database folder: